ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_reference.md

 ## Overview

-CORE uses **Lua**, a lightweight and flexible programming language to accomplish scripting in the engine.
+Core uses **Lua**, a lightweight and flexible programming language to accomplish scripting in the engine.
 It is a [dynamically typed](https://en.wikipedia.org/wiki/Type_system#Combining_static_and_dynamic_type_checking) language, has no inbuilt conception of classes, and has minimal to no data